Key Takeaways

 "The more we join them in their world, the more cooperative they'll be when we drag them along to ours." -- Lawrence J. Cohen, PhD

-The decision is the bottleneck.
-Here are three tiers of realistic weeknight dinner strategies, starting from the simplest.
+Three tiers of realistic weeknight dinner strategies work well, starting from the simplest.

 Tier 1: Assembly meals (zero decisions at 5 PM).
-Pick five broad categories: Tacos Tuesday, pasta Wednesday, stir-fry Thursday, soup Friday, pizza Saturday.
+Pick five broad categories: tacos Tuesday, pasta Wednesday, stir-fry Thursday, soup Friday, pizza Saturday.
 Write them on a sticky note.
 On taco night, put out tortillas, shredded cheese, canned beans, and salsa.
 Everyone builds their own plate.
-As meal planner Amy Palanjian puts it: "Just having a meal plan might be all I can do, and that's enough."

 Tier 2: Batch and rotate (10 minutes on Sunday).
 During nap time or after bedtime, spend 10-15 minutes prepping produce: wash berries, chop broccoli and carrots into mason jars, double the rice and freeze half.
-Weeknight cooking becomes "dump chopped veggies into a pan" rather than "wash, peel, chop, then cook."
-A shared grocery list in Nestify means both parents see what is needed, can add items on the fly, and nobody makes the panicked "what do we need?" call from the store at 5:45.
+Weeknight cooking becomes "dump chopped vegetables into a pan" rather than "wash, peel, chop, then cook."

 Tier 3: Strategic shortcuts (and permission to lower the bar).
 Frozen vegetables count.
 Semi-prepped proteins from the supermarket are not cheating.
 Cereal for dinner is fine sometimes.
+But does 10 minutes of prep really save that much time?
 On days when a household bought fast food, USDA data shows food prep time dropped from 58 to 27 minutes.
 That is not a failure.
-That is a strategic reallocation.
+It is a strategic reallocation.

 For picky eaters: Use the Division of Responsibility, developed by dietitian Ellyn Satter and endorsed by the AAP, Academy of Nutrition and Dietetics, and USDA.
 Parents decide what, when, and where food is served.
 Children decide whether to eat and how much.
 Cook one meal.
 Serve it family-style.
-Include at least one component you know the child will eat.
+Include at least one component you know the child will accept.
 Do not comment on what or how much they eat.
-Research from the ALSPAC birth cohort (Taylor & Emmett, 2018) found that children need 10-15 positive exposures before accepting a new food.
-Most parents give up after 3-5 tries.
+Research from the ALSPAC birth cohort (Taylor & Emmett, 2018) found that children typically need 10 to 15 positive exposures before accepting a new food.
+Most parents give up after 3 to 5 tries.

 One tip that works across all tiers: the "parts method."
 Cook components separately (rice, protein, vegetables, sauce) and let everyone build their own plate.
 Same ingredients, different plates, no battles.